When the decks were very silent

 Is a misty memory.

-And we murmur—Was it so
+And we murmur — was it so

 We two loved so long ago.

-For the devil that was in your heart—called out to the devil in mine
+For the devil that was in your heart — called out to the devil in mine

-And the stars were silent above, as the steamers furrowed the sea—
+And the stars were silent above, as the steamers furrowed the sea —

 And the sound of our voices was drowned in the noise of the troubled brine